-To make Teladoc Health aware of our reporting and to give company leadership a chance to comment, chief legal officer Adam Vandervoort and chief executive officer Jason Gorevic were included in the emails sent to Hirschhorn.
-They can be seen here and here.
+To make Teladoc Health aware of the foundation’s reporting and to give company leadership a chance to comment, chief legal officer Adam Vandervoort and Chief Executive Officer Jason Gorevic were included in the emails sent to Hirschhorn.
+See them in two batches.
 The company did not reply.

 Vandervoort did not return two additional phone calls seeking comment; Gorevic, reached on his cell, angrily declined to comment.